 Foreigners who are not from a country with visa-free access to Europe must continue to apply for a Schengen visa.
 This is a traditional visa and as such the applicant has to provide additional supporting documentation such as proof of funds and medical insurance.

 Do UK citizens need to apply for Europe’s eVisa waiver?

 As the UK has now left the EU, its citizens are considered third-country nationals.
 Whilst they will not need a visa for Europe, UK citizens will need to register with ETIAS.

 British passport holders should familiarise themselves with the new procedures and, like those from other non-EU nations, be prepared for the new electronic Schengen visa waiver.

 What do you need to be eligible to apply for ETIAS?

-These details are then screened against various security databases used by the ETIAS organization to ensure all those who are granted an ETIAS visa waiver do not represent any type of security, health or immigration threat to Europe or its citizens.
+These details are then screened against various international security databases such as the Schengen Information System (SIS) and Europol to ensure all those who are granted Europe’s e-visa waiver do not represent any type of security or health threat.

 Any mistakes made when filling in the form, or missing information, may lead to delays and even ETIAS rejection.
 Should this occur the individual will not be allowed to enter Europe through any air, land, or seaport.